sstawiarski/asset-management-dashboard/README.md

 ### Installation
 Further details may be found in the `frontend` folder [README.md](https://github.com/sstawiarski/SER-401-Project-24/blob/main/frontend/README.md) and the `backend` folder [README.md](https://github.com/sstawiarski/SER-401-Project-24/blob/main/backend/README.md).

+Node.js version >= 14 is required to run the API server due to the usage of optional chaining.

 The `package.json` file in the root project directory provides a few convenience scripts atop the normal ones.
 The simplest way to get started is to run
 ```
 npm run-script launch